University of the Fraser Valley: Chandigarh, India

 UFV India is located in Chandigarh, India within the Goswami Ganesh Dutta Sanatan Dharma College Chandigarh (SD College) campus in Sector 32-C. This international location was founded in 2006 to provide an alternative study option for Indian students looking to study in Canada.

 Formal discussions began in 2003 between Panjab University and University College of the Fraser Valley (as it was then known) on educational collaborations.
 This resulted in a MoU in 2004, which included exploration of curriculum development and faculty and student exchange.
 It was also at this time that the idea of delivering UFV academic programs in India took shape, and in 2006, UFV and Goswami Ganesh Dutta Sanatan Dharma College (an affiliate of Punjab University) signed an agreement to deliver the Bachelor of Business Administration (BBA) program to Indian students at SD College.

-Students who enroll in Canadian undergraduate programs UFV India choose from business, computer information systems, and liberal arts.
+Students who enrol in Canadian undergraduate programs UFV India choose from business, computer information systems, and liberal arts.
 After completing at least one full academic year, students have the option to apply for a campus transfer to the University of the Fraser Valley in Canada or other universities across Canada.
 Students transfer to Canada as a cohort or have the option to complete all four years of their Canadian undergraduate program at UFV India.

 In addition to undergraduate programs, UFV India offers a pathway to a Master of Management (MoM) program at the University of Windsor.
 The Management Post-Baccalaureate Certificate Program is designed for Indian students with a three-year bachelor's degree who wish to pursue a master's degree in Canada.
 Students spend one-year at UFV India and then apply to the University of Windsor to complete their MoM.

 The UFV India model allows students to stay close to home as they begin their international education.
 While in India, students are mentored by UFV India staff and faculty to develop skills relevant to succeeding in Canada.

 Student life

 Athletics

 UFV is represented in U Sports by the UFV Cascades.
 The Envision Athletic Centre houses two gymnasiums, a fitness centre and change rooms.

-In more than 25 years of varsity athletics, UFV has boasted a track record as one of the most decorated post-secondary athletic programs in the nation.
-The Cascades have amassed a total of three conference championships, 15 provincial championships, and have seen 129 student-athletes named provincial all-stars.
+UFV's current varsity sports are basketball (M/W), golf (M/W), soccer (M/W), and volleyball (M/W).
+It also has clubs for baseball (M), rowing (M/W), and rugby sevens (W).
+UFV also had a wrestling program, established in 2013.
+Due to lack of funding from the university, it was suspended in 2019.

 The UFV men's basketball team captured the school's first-ever conference title in 2000 and went on to take the title again in 2002, 2004, and 2006, giving them four conference championships in a seven-year span.
 The women's basketball team won five straight provincial championships, bringing their all-time total to ten.

-UFV also offers non-competitive sports provided by clubs such as hip-hop dance, badminton, and cricket.